AbdullahCUI/LAB2/worksheet.md

 (which as of 2020 was \$26,009,754,625,487)?
 Why or why not?

+they have not convert the 'int' is less than double data type and second reason we declared the all variable is a float that why the int is not convert

 7. Mixed types

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
 Is this result correct?

+The value is 6.000000 but the result is not corect because we declare the base and height in double data type the result is not correct

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?

+they give 7.500000 yes they give correct output

 c) Fix the program by editing the `area.c` source code so that the program produces correct results.

+solved